 Taiwan’s visa exemption privilege for Philippine passport holders is extended until July 31, 2023.
 Filipino citizens can stay in Taiwan for 14 days without the need for a visa according to the website of the Taipei Economic and Cultural Office (TECO) in the Philippines.

 Are Filipinos allowed to Travel to Taiwan without Securing a Tourist Visa?

 All Filipinos including former OFWs can travel to Taiwan for the purpose of tourism, visiting relatives, attending functions, events, business, and transit without the need to secure a visa or E-visa until July 31, 2023.

-This is the same privileged that Pinoys are enjoying when they visit Singapore, Malaysia, Hong Kong and other ASEAN countries.
+This is the same privileged that Pinoys are enjoying when they visit Singapore, Malaysia, Hong Kong, and other ASEAN countries.

-Those who are plan to stay longer than 14 days for the purpose of other activities such as study, employment, need to secure the appropriate visa in TECO in the Philippines before traveling to Taiwan.
+Those who plan to stay longer than 14 days for the purpose of other activities such as study, and employment, need to secure the appropriate visa in TECO in the Philippines before traveling to Taiwan.